 Symptoms of irritable bowel syndrome (IBS), though chronic or recurrent, can vary in duration, intensity, and description.
-Management of symptoms often is not easy and requires individual participation while working with a physician or healthcare provider.
+Management of symptoms often is not easy and requires individual participation while working with a doctor or healthcare provider.
 Don’t be afraid to ask questions; write them down before your appointment.
 As a patient with IBS, you should never feel devalued, ignored, or uncomfortable with your healthcare provider.
-If you do, or if your concerns are not being met, it is time to change to another physician.
+If you do, or if your concerns are not being met, it is time to change to another provider.
 Your goal is to obtain a diagnosis, understand IBS and your symptoms, and develop a management or treatment plan designed to meet your individual needs.

-Talking to your healthcare provider worksheet
+Using your patient worksheet to talk to your healthcare provider

-Symptom | Description | Frequency |
+Symptom | Description | Frequency (How often) |

 ____________________ | ____________________ | ____________________ |